Towards Unsupervised Domain Adaptation via Domain-Transformer: Methodology

 The notation $f_1(n)\lesssim f_2(n)$ indicates that there exists a constant $\tilde{c}$, depending on $f_1$ and $f_2$ but not $n$, such that $f_1(n)\leq \tilde{c}f_2(n)$.
 Theorem \ref{thm:Wdistance-rate} implies that the empirical Wasserstein distance $\MC{W}_p(\hat{P}_X^s,\hat{P}_X^t)$ is asymptotically consistent.
 Based on this asymptotic property of Wasserstein distance, we could prove the generalization upper bound with empirical Wasserstein distance.

-\begin{corollary}[Empirical Generalization Upper Bound] Assuming $\MC{H}$ is a hypothesis space satisfies that $\| h\|_{H^1}\leq 1$ for any $h\in\MC{H}$.
+\begin{corollary}[Empirical Generalization Upper Bound] Assume that $\MC{H}$ is a hypothesis space satisfying $\| h\|_{H^1}\leq 1$ for any $h\in\MC{H}$.
 Let $P_X^s$ and $P_X^t$ be the marginals over $\MC{X}=\MBB{R}^d$ of the source and target domains, respectively.
-Denote $\hat{P}_X^s$ and $\hat{P}_X^t$ as the empirical distributions of samples drawn according to $P_X^s$ and $P_X^t$ with sample size $n$, respectively.
+Denote $\hat{P}_X^s$ and $\hat{P}_X^t$ as the empirical distributions of samples drawn from $P_X^s$ and $P_X^t$ with sample size $n$, respectively.
 Then for any $h\in\MC{H}$, there exists a positive constant $c$ such that the following holds with high probability:

 Furthermore, if $f_s, f_t\in \MC{H}$, then the following holds with high probability:

 \end{corollary} Corollary~\ref{cor:GUB_empirical_case} implies that the empirical generalization upper bound will converge to the truth with the increasing sample size.
 It ensures that the risk with finite samples is still bounded by the DoT model while the appealing property of DoT is also valid in empirical case.